analeitao04/analeitao04/README.md

 ### Featured Projects

-* **Intelligent Autonomous Ambulance Simulation**: Designed a multi-agent environment simulating a city grid where autonomous ambulances must efficiently navigate, and transport patients to hospitals using advanced pathfinding and agent-based logic.
+* **E-commerce Platform**(Apr 2016): Developed a functional e-commerce application focusing on robust architecture, data management, and seamless user interaction.

-* **Lung Cancer Detection via CT Scans**: Built a predictive model to analyze and classify CT scan imagery, applying computer vision and machine learning techniques to assist in the early detection of pulmonary nodules.
+* **Intelligent Autonomous Ambulance Simulation**(Nov 2025): Designed a multi-agent environment simulating a city grid where autonomous ambulances must efficiently navigate, and transport patients to hospitals using advanced pathfinding and agent-based logic.

-* **Connect Four AI Agent**: Developed an intelligent agent to play Connect Four, implementing and comparing three distinct Artificial Intelligence algorithms to evaluate state spaces and optimize decision-making.
+* **Lung Cancer Detection via CT Scans**(Out 2025): Built a predictive model to analyze and classify CT scan imagery, applying computer vision and machine learning techniques to assist in the early detection of pulmonary nodules.

-* **Audio Signal Classification**: Implemented a Machine Learning pipeline to process raw audio files, extract relevant acoustic features, and accurately classify the audio signals into specific categories.
+* **Connect Four AI Agent**(May 2024): Developed an intelligent agent to play Connect Four, implementing and comparing three distinct Artificial Intelligence algorithms to evaluate state spaces and optimize decision-making.

-* **E-commerce Platform**: Developed a functional e-commerce application focusing on robust architecture, data management, and seamless user interaction.
+* **Audio Signal Classification**(Dez 2025): Implemented a Machine Learning pipeline to process raw audio files, extract relevant acoustic features, and accurately classify the audio signals into specific categories.